arguit/Git/README.md

 git merge develop
 ```

-## Stash changes on created on wrong feature branch and apply them on the right one
+## Stash changes created on wrong feature branch and apply them on the right one

 ```bash
 # on the "wrong" branch